Pine nut: Physical characteristics

 European pine nuts may be distinguished from Asian ones by their greater length than girth; Asian pine nuts are stubbier, shaped somewhat like long kernels of corn.
 The American piñon nuts are known for their large size and ease of shelling.
 In the United States, Pinus edulis, the hard shell of New Mexico and Colorado, became a sought-after species due to the trading post system and the Navajo people who used the nuts as a means of commerce.
 The Italian pine nut (P. pinea) was brought to the United States by immigrants and became a favored treat along the East Coast in the early 1930s, when bumper crops of American pine nuts were readily available at low prices.

 Nutrition

 When dried for eating, pine nuts are 2% water, 13% carbohydrates, 14% protein, and 68% fat (table).
-In a 100 g reference serving, dried pine nuts supply 2815 kJ of food energy and are a rich source (20% or more of the Daily Value, DV) of numerous micronutrients, particularly manganese (419% DV), phosphorus (82% DV), magnesium (71% DV), zinc (67% DV), copper (65% DV), and such antioxidants as vitamin E (62% DV), vitamin K (51% DV), and the B vitamins, thiamin and niacin (29–35% DV), among others (table).
+In a 100 g reference serving, dried pine nuts supply 2815 kJ of food energy and are a rich source (20% or more of the Daily Value, DV) of numerous dietary minerals, particularly manganese, copper, magnesium, and zinc, with substantial amounts of vitamin E, vitamin K, and the B vitamins, thiamin and niacin (table).